raspberrypilearning/morse-code-virtual-radio/worksheet.md

 `sudo amixer cset numid=3 1`

-Next we're going to use the Python `pygame` library to make some tone sounds.
-First verify that the package is installed using the following command:

-`sudo apt-get install python-pygame -y`

-If your SD card is up to date you should see the message:

-`python-pygame is already the newest version`

 Okay, now let's do some programming.
 I'm going to provide some code to make the tone sound; you don't need to worry about its internal workings.
 For those of you that are interested, though, the code just inherits one of the `pygame` sound classes, and automatically generates the wave data for playing a tone at a specified frequency.

 Enter the following command to start editing a blank file: